berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 	| e9bbe2fc-daa3-4cdf-aaf3-4c65c8a1a321 | shared  |
 	+--------------------------------------+---------+

-**On the master node**, copy the template to a file named *cloud.conf* and replace the two IDs as well as the Devstack server's IP address.
-Since this configuration contains a password, it must be turned into a
+**On the master node**, copy the above template to a file named *cloud.conf* and replace the two IDs as well as the Devstack server's IP address.
+Since this configuration contains a password, it must be turned into a secret:
-secret:

     $ kubectl create secret -n kube-system generic cloud-config --from-file=cloud.conf

-### RBAC resources
+### Create RBAC resources

-Use the unchanged manifests from the OpenStack cloud provider repo to create RBAC resources.
+Use the manifests from the OpenStack cloud provider repo to create RBAC resources.

 	kubectl apply -f https://raw.githubusercontent.com/kubernetes/cloud-provider-openstack/master/cluster/addons/rbac/cloud-controller-manager-roles.yaml
 	kubectl apply -f https://raw.githubusercontent.com/kubernetes/cloud-provider-openstack/master/cluster/addons/rbac/cloud-controller-manager-role-bindings.yaml